Fair Division with Two-Sided Preferences: Preliminaries

 \begin{definition} An allocation $A$ is said to be \emph{balanced} if $\big||A_i|-|A_j|\big|\le 1$ for all $i,j\in T$. \end{definition}

 Observe that if there exists a constant $c\ne 0$ such that $v_i(p) = c$ for all $i\in T$ and $p\in P$, then both EF1 and EF[1,1] coincide with balancedness.

 We now define stability concepts, several of which take into account the preferences of both sides.
-We say that a party is \emph{better off} (resp., \emph{worse off}) if it receives a better (resp., worse) outcome with respect to its valuation function (for a team) or preference (for a player).
+We say that a party is \emph{better off} (resp., \emph{worse off}) if it receives a better (resp., worse) outcome with respect to its valuation function (for a team) or preference (for a participant).

-\begin{definition} Given an allocation $A$, a swap between players $p\in A_i$ and $q\in A_j$ (for some $i,j\in T$) is a \emph{beneficial swap} if it makes at least one of the four involved parties better off and none of them worse off.
-A deviation of a player~$p$ to another team is a \emph{beneficial deviation} if it makes $p$ better off and neither of the teams involved worse off.
+\begin{definition} Given an allocation $A$, a swap between participants $p\in A_i$ and $p'\in A_j$ (for some $i,j\in T$) is a \emph{beneficial swap} if it makes at least one of the four involved parties better off and none of them worse off.
+A deviation of a participant~$p$ to another team is a \emph{beneficial deviation} if it makes $p$ better off and neither of the teams involved worse off.

-An allocation $A$ is said to be \emph{swap stable} if it does not admit a beneficial swap.
-It is said to be \emph{individually stable} if it does not admit a beneficial deviation.\footnote{This is analogous to the notion of \emph{contractual individual stability} in hedonic games \citep{AzizSa16}.
-If we only require that the deviation does not make the player's new team worse off (as in \emph{individual stability} in hedonic games), then supposing that all players yield nonnegative value, the only stable allocations are ones in which every player is assigned to one of her most preferred teams.} \end{definition}
+An allocation $A$ is said to be \emph{swap stable} if it does not admit a beneficial swap.\footnote{One could define a stronger version of swap stability, where a swap is beneficial if it makes at least one of the two involved participants better off and neither of them worse off (without taking into account the team preferences).
+However, this notion is clearly incompatible with EF1 or EF[1,1].
+For example, this is the case in the instance with $n = 2$ teams and $m = 4$ participants, where $v_1(p_1)=v_1(p_2)=v_2(p_3)=v_2(p_4) = 1$, $v_1(p_3) = v_1(p_4) = v_2(p_1) = v_2(p_2) = 0$, $2\succ_{p_j}1$ for $j\in\{1,2\}$, and $1\succ_{p_j}2$ for $j\in\{3,4\}$.} It is said to be \emph{individually stable} if it does not admit a beneficial deviation.\footnote{This is analogous to the notion of \emph{contractual individual stability} in hedonic games \citep{AzizSa16}.
+If we only require that the deviation does not make the participant's new team worse off (as in \emph{individual stability} in hedonic games), then supposing that all participants yield nonnegative value, the only stable allocations are the allocations in which every participant is assigned to one of her most preferred teams.} \end{definition}

 \begin{definition} An allocation $A$ is said to be \emph{Pareto dominated} by another allocation $A'$ if no party is worse off in $A'$ than in $A$ and at least one party is better off; in this case, $A'$ is a \emph{Pareto improvement} of $A$.
 An allocation $A$ is \emph{Pareto optimal (PO)} if it is not Pareto dominated by any other allocation.